 Continuing with the Southern Agrarian example:

-- Music – Hearing “Dixie” being played brings to mind “Southern” to anyone familiar with the culture.
+- Music and Dance – Hearing “Dixie” being played brings to mind “Southern” to anyone familiar with the culture.

-- Art – Show someone a photo of an antebellum plantation home, and they know it is Southern.
+- Art and Architecture – Show someone a photo of an antebellum plantation home, and they know it is Southern.
 Southern architecture begins with classic European design, and modifies it to suit the climate.

 There are some that claim to be a culture, but are not what we are concerned with here.
 An example would be urban thug “culture”.
 A culture must be such that it lifts a People to something higher than themselves for it to meet our definition of culture – something that urban thugs clearly don’t have.